Programs of Study

-The Department offers a collaborative program in Canadian Studies at the PhD level.
-For more information on this program, see “Admission”.
+The Department offers collaborative programs in Women’s Studies and in Medieval and Renaissance Studies at the M.A. level.
+For more information on these programs, see “Admission”.

 The programs operate within the general framework of the general regulations of the Faculty of Graduate and Postdoctoral Studies (FGPS) of the University of Ottawa, which are posted on the FGPS website.

 Objectives and Methods

 The orientation of the Department of Classics and Religious Studies (sector: religious studies) is that of the "Science of Religions" or Religionswissenschaft.
 Thus, the study of the religious phenomenon is pursued through teaching and research in the same manner and on the same level as any other category of facts accessible to human experience and observation.